egor-tensin/build-boost/README.md

 |                | 1            |         | Link to the static runtime.
 | directory      | *empty*      | ✓       | Build in `${{ runner.workspace }}/boost`.
 |                | *any*        |         | Build in a custom directory.

+1. Toolset "msvc" can have an optional version suffix: msvc140, msvc141, msvc142.
+2. Toolset "vs" can have an optional version suffix: vs2015, vs2017, vs2019.

 | Output     | Example                                | CMake input      | Description
 | ---------- | -------------------------------------- | ---------------- | -----------